Heatblur-Simulations/f-14-manual/src/systems/emergency.md

 This means that the aircraft needs to fly straight and level as the stores are not ejected forcefully but instead just released and cleared using gravity.

-> **Note:** No jettison mode can jettison ITERs or stores loaded on those, they need to be dropped
+> 💡 No jettison mode can jettison ITERs or stores loaded on those, they need to be dropped
 > like normal, with or without the fuzes armed.